-preLights, The Company of Biologists’ preprint highlighting service, has been up and running for over four years now.
-During that time, we have had over 1,250 preLights posts published on our dedicated website.
+preLights, The Company of Biologists’ preprint highlighting service, has been up and running for over five years now.
+During that time, we have had over 1,350 preLights posts published on our dedicated website.

 At the heart of preLights is the community of early-career researchers who select and highlight interesting preprints across diverse fields of biology.
 These ‘preLighters’ get in touch with preprint authors to discuss the work in an informal, engaging, and inclusive way.